Some methods of computing first extensions between modules of graded Hecke algebras: Jantzen filtrations

 and so the $\mathrm{Hom}$-space can be computed from (\ref{eqn compute 1}) and (\ref{eqn compute 2}).
 This implies there exists a surjective map from $N$ to $Z \oplus T_1$ and $\mathrm{rad}(N)=T_0$.
 In summary, the radical filtration of $X$ is given by: $\mathrm{rad}^0(X)/\mathrm{rad}^1(X)=Y$, $\mathrm{rad}^1(X)/\mathrm{rad}^2(X)\cong T_1 \oplus Z$, $\mathrm{rad}^2(X)/\mathrm{rad}^3(X)\cong T_0$.

 On the other hand, the Jantzen filtration of $X$ can be computed directly (see Appendix A for the details, also {\it c.f.} \cite[Section 4.3]{Ci}, \cite[Section 6.7]{BC} ):

 For the socle filtration, we apply the $\bullet$ anti-involution.
 By a weight consideration, we have $X^{\bullet}\cong IM(X)$, where $IM$ is the Iwahori-Matsumoto involution (see \cite{Ev} for the definition of $IM$).
 In particular, $IM(T_0)=Y$ and $IM(T_1)=Z$.
 The radical filtration of $X^{\bullet} \cong IM(X)$ and Lemma \ref{lem bullet dual ismo} now determine the socle filtration of $X$.
+In particular, $T_1$ is a tempered module which does not appear as a submodule in the standard module $X$.

 \end{example}